 The purpose of this is to carry out a basic assessment of the diffuse pollution risks that may be present on your holding.
+Returning applicants should survey for any new issues and also note where any issues were addressed in the previous AECS contract.

-This is required for all applications, except where you are only applying for Organic Farming or Upland HIA for deer management.
+This is required for all applications, except where you are only applying for Organic Farming, Upland HIA for deer management, Wildcat friendly predator control (where this is the only option applied for)